Sustainability Management in Governance & Economic Dimension

 TTA Group Enterprise Risk Management Policy

-The Group employs the Enterprise Risk Management Framework (ERM), which adheres to industry standards based on the guidelines of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-This framework establishes the overall guidelines for managing the corporate governance system and risk management.
-The Board of Directors is designated as the ultimate responsible body for the overall risk management process.
-Operating in conjunction with Risk Owners and the Risk Management Committee, the Board oversees the organization's overall risk management and reports its findings to the Board of Directors.
-The Group's Risk Management Department serves as the primary unit responsible for executing and coordinating the organization's risk management activities.
+The Group’s risk management policy has been established under the TTA Enterprise Risk Management Framework (TTA ERM), with reference to the guidelines of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The framework sets the overall direction for the Company’s corporate governance and enterprise-wide risk management system.
+The Board of Directors holds ultimate responsibility for the overall risk management process.
+Implementation is carried out through close coordination among risk owners, the Risk Management Committee, and the Risk Management Department, which oversees, monitors, and regularly reports to the Board of Directors.

 Risk Assessment Process